nikija/public/content/users/commander/Settings/Finance/Counters.md

 ---
 title: Counters
 ---
-Every bill and invoice (as well as individual reservations and other services) needs to have unique number (identifier).
+Every bill and invoice (as well as individual reservations and other services) needs to have a unique number (identifier).
 There are three separate kinds of counters in Mews (listed below).
 If nothing is set up, the system automatically picks up numerical series starting with the number **1**.
 However, the accountants or internal operations may reuqire customized formatting.

 ### Bill Counters
 - **Is Default:** This field indicates whether the counter is pre-selected by default when closing a bill.
 This is applicable when you operate with more than one bill counter.
 If so, you have the option to select the appropriate counter accordingly. **Default** counter always the one that was in the system automatically.